International Standard Audiovisual Number: Overview

 The ISAN standard (ISO standard 15706:2002 & ISO 15706-2) is recommended or required as the audiovisual identifier of choice for producers, studios, broadcasters, Internet media providers and video games publishers who need to encode, track, and distribute video in a variety of formats.
 It provides a unique, internationally recognized and permanent reference number for each audiovisual work and related versions registered in the ISAN system.
 The ISO 15706-2 is the ISO standard, an extension to the existing 2002 published standard ISO 15706:2002.
 The ISO 15706-2 is the Information and documentation ISAN Part 2: Version identifier.

 ISO 15706-2:2007 specifies the basic systems and procedures to support the issuance and administration of V-ISANs.

 ISAN identifies works throughout their entire life cycle from conception, to production, to distribution and consumption.

 ISANs can be incorporated in both digital and physical media, such as theatrical release prints, DVDs, publications, advertising, marketing materials and packaging, as well as licensing contracts to uniquely identify works.

-The ISAN identifier is incorporated in many draft and final standards such as AACS, DCI, MPEG, DVB, and ATSC.
+The ISAN identifier is incorporated in many draft and final standards such as AACS in Blu-rays and HD DVDs, DCI, MPEG, DVB, and ATSC.
 The identifier can be provided under descriptor 13 (0x0D) for Copyright identification system and reference within an ITU-T Rec.
 H.222 or ISO/IEC 13818 program.